Bakers

 The ledger describes most of this being delivered in 10 stone sacks – about 140lbs to the sack.
 By our estimates, that is enough flour to bake about 100 loaves per week.

 The census records of 1881 and 1891 show that William Bunn was living at a property on the Turnpike with his wife, Sarah.
-Both census documents describe William as an agricultural labourer but does not reference any occupation against Sarah’s name.
+Both census documents describe William as an agricultural labourer but do not reference any occupation against Sarah’s name.
 We might presume that she baked the bread – and, when he wasn’t labouring for a farmer, he was moving the huge sacks of flour!

 The second R D Day account customer buying large quantities of flour was Thomas Bell snr.